 - Preliminary Protective Order (PPO) – A PPO is granted to victims who can convince a family court judge that they or their family members are in danger of domestic abuse.

 - Protective Order (PO) – This order is granted when victims make a formal request of the court.
 Formal protective orders can remain in effect for as long as two years and violating the order is considered a crime.
 If any additional court orders are added to the original protective order they can include:

 - The abuser must find alternate housing or relocate (though a temporary order to relocate can be a part of an EPO)

 - The accused must relinquish custody of a child or children on a temporary basis

 - The accused is prohibited from any form of contact with family members

 Domestic violence, known in the Code of Virginia as Assault and Battery of a Family Member under Section 18.2-57.2 is a class 1 misdemeanor with penalties of up to 12 months in jail and/or a fine of up to $2,500.
 A first time offender could be placed on probation and receive a deferred finding pursuant to Virginia Code Section 18.2-57.3 under certain circumstances.
 If the defendant has prior convictions for assault and battery, malicious wounding, or aggravated malicious wounding against a family or household member in Virginia or elsewhere, the case may be elevated to a class 6 felony, punishable by 1 to 5 years in prison, or, at the discretion of a jury or the court, up to 12 months in jail, and/or up to a $2,500 fine.

 When anyone is charged with domestic violence, their freedom, livelihood, reputation, and constitutional rights are at stake.
-Our team of attorneys include highly skilled and experienced domestic violence lawyers.
+Our team of lawyers include highly skilled and experienced Virginia domestic violence attorneys.